5 REITs Well Positioned To Profit From Trump Energy Policies - Update

 I think this could be a classic buy the rumor, sell the news situation.
 My sense is that if you bought this group as a trade, the low-hanging fruit has already been picked.
 However, the meta message here is that President-elect Trump appears to be taking a CEO-in-Chief view of the economy.

 If you are old enough to remember the advertising tag line "When Merrill Lynch speaks, people listen," it is an easy way to put this new normal into perspective.
-While the FOMC and Fed Chair Janet Yellen have had considerable impact, "POTUS 44," Barack Obama understood the power of the bully pulpit, and he rarely moved markets.
+While the FOMC and Fed Chair Janet Yellen have had considerable impact, "POTUS 44" Barack Obama understood the power of the bully pulpit and he rarely moved markets.

-However, there is a new sheriff in town, and Mr. Market is listening closely.
+However, there is a new sheriff in town and Mr. Market is listening closely.
 Very, very closely.
 This can make for some very choppy trading going forward.
 Caveat emptor: Underestimate the impact of policy changes and breaking headlines at your own risk.
-Even long-term investors should pay attention to see if their investing thesis has change materially post-election.
+Even long-term investors should pay attention to see if their investing thesis has changed materially post-election.

-Notably, industrial REIT EastGroup Properties is one of my Amazon REIT landlords, and CyrusOne is one of the data center REITs I recently suggested to readers was a buy.
+Notably, industrial REIT EastGroup Properties is one of my Amazon REIT landlords and CyrusOne is one of the data center REITs I recently suggested to readers was a buy.
 However, in the context of this article, they are just two of five energy trades.

 I am contemplating whether to launch a Seeking Alpha Marketplace Premium subscription service.
 I would appreciate any feedback from readers who may be interested.
 Feel free to share them in the comment thread below, or send me an Inbox message.